subugoe/on-merrit-website/_posts/2022-02-04-ensuring-equity-open-science.md

 parent: news
 ref: welcome
 ---
-**[Register](https://uni-goettingen.zoom.us/meeting/register/tJMvceiprDMoHdIOujE7WXdH1ow0XJqtsQqW) now for ON-MERRIT’s final event, to be held online on March 22, 2022**
+**[Register](https://uni-goettingen.zoom.us/meeting/register/tJMvceiprDMoHdIOujE7WXdH1ow0XJqtsQqW) now for ON-MERRIT’s final event, to be held online on March 22, 2022,  13.00-17.00 CET**

 **Are you interested in how Open Science and Responsible Research and Innovation can contribute to a more equitable scientific environment?**